scikit-learn-contrib/skglm/doc/index.rst

         year      = {2022},

-.. it mandatory to keep the toctree here although it doesn't show up in the page
+.. it is mandatory to keep the toctree here although it doesn't show up in the page
 .. when adding/modifying pages, don't forget to update the toctree

 .. toctree::